-The GP will generally begin an assessment by ruling out other possible causes of symptoms your loved one is experiencing; this may involve running some tests including blood tests and memory tests as well as an overview of their general health.
+The GP will generally begin an assessment by ruling out other possible causes of symptoms your loved one is experiencing; this may involve running some tests, including blood tests and memory tests, as well as an overview of their general health.

-The GP may refer to a consultant such as a geriatrician or a psychiatrist of later life who will conduct a full assessment to try to establish the cause of the symptoms.
+The GP may refer to a consultant such as a geriatrician or a psychiatrist of later life who will conduct a full assessment to establish the cause of the symptoms.
 Click here to find out who’s who in dementia care, as they can work with you and your family to help you understand the diagnosis.

 If your family member is under 65, they will be referred to a neurologist or a memory clinic.
-If you feel a referral to a specialist would be helpful you can discuss this with the GP.
+If you feel a referral to a specialist would be helpful, you can discuss this with the GP.

 - blood tests